avinetworks/avi-helm-charts/docs/AKO/objects.md

             servicePort: 80
 ```

-For insecure host/path combinations, AKO uses a Sharded VS logic where based on either the `namespace` of this ingress or the `hostname`
-value (`myhost.avi.internal`), a pool object is created on a Shared VS. A shared VS typically denotes a virtualservice in Avi that
+For insecure host/path combinations, AKO uses a Sharded VS logic where based on the `hostname` value (`myhost.avi.internal`), a pool object is created on a Shared VS. A shared VS typically denotes a virtualservice in Avi that
 is shared across multiple ingresses.
 A priority label is associated on the poolgroup against it's member pool (that is created as a part of
 this ingress), with priority label of `myhost.avi.internal/foo`.